-The California Board of Behavioral Sciences (BBS) can discipline licensed social workers and marriage therapists if they get convicted of certain crimes.
-Convictions that matter include include either misdemeanor or felony convictions that are “substantially related” to the professional’s work (examples include convictions for crimes involving fraud, theft, or violence).
-Disciplinary action can include license suspension or revocation.
+The California Board of Behavioral Sciences (BBS) can discipline social workers and marriage therapists for certain misdemeanor or felony convictions.
+In serious cases, discipline can include a career-ending license suspension or revocation.

 Our California criminal defense attorneys will highlight the following in this article:

 - 1. Who regulates social workers and marriage therapists in California?

 - 2. What criminal convictions trigger Board discipline?

 - 5. Can I become a social worker or therapist if I have a criminal history?

 1. Who regulates social workers and marriage therapists in California?

 The BBS conducts its regulatory duties to help enforce standards for safe and competent mental health practice.2

 The Board is authorized to discipline licensees who get convicted of a criminal offense.3 Convictions include